aws-samples/amazon-api-gateway-websocket-feature-toggles/README.md

 # Feature toggle management using API Gateway WebSocket APIs

-This repository contains a SAM application that uses Amazon API Gateway WebSocket APIs, AWS Lambda functions, and AWS DynamoDB streams to build a complete feature toggle management solution.
+This repository contains a SAM application that uses Amazon API Gateway WebSocket APIs, AWS Lambda functions, and AWS DynamoDB streams to build a feature toggle management solution.
 This solution allows you to store feature toggles in DynamoDB and automatically push notifications to connected clients when feature toggle states are changed.

 For more information, refer to the [blog post](TBD) for this solution.